 Criminal Grounds – Persons committing crimes of moral turpitude are inadmissible.
 A crime of moral turpitude is “conduct which is inherently base, vile, or depraved, and contrary to the accepted rules of Morality….”
 Immigration generally does not list specific crimes as moral turpitude, but rather is the “inherent nature of the crime as defined by statute and interpreted by the courts as limited and described by the record of conviction” Some examples of Crimes of Moral Turpitude are:

 - Assault and/or Battery;

 - Carrying Concealed Weapon with Intent to Use or Firearms Discharge;

 - Child or Spousal Abuse;

 - Drug Offenses unless less than 30mg of marijuana

 - Driving Under the Influence or Disorderly Conduct;

 - Fraud & Misrepresentation

 - Terrorist Threats

-The above list of reasons of inadmissibility are not exhaustive, however are some of the common grounds for inadmissibility.
-Congress has granted Immigration and the Attorney General discretion to waive these grounds for inadmissibility.
-The word “waive” means that under certain circumstances, a person’s ground of inadmissibility can be “forgiven”.
-To successfully have these grounds waived, a formal waiver application must be diligently prepared and submitted to the Immigration office.
-There are numerous Waivers of inadmissibility available, if you think you may be inadmissible, you need an experienced Immigration Attorney to review and strategically prepare your case.
+The above list of reasons of inadmissibility are not exhaustive, however these are some of the common grounds for inadmissibility.
+To successfully get your waiver application approved, it must be diligently prepared and submitted to the Immigration office.
+There are numerous waivers of inadmissibility available, if you think you may be inadmissible, you need an experienced Immigration Attorney to review and strategically prepare your case.
 Contact Cipolla Law Group for a consultation with an experienced I-601 Hardship Waiver lawyer in Chicago